 Students whose native language is not English must present their official scores on the Test of English as a Foreign Language (TOEFL) examination with the required minimum scores: 611 on the paper-based test, 254 on the computer-based test, 103 on the Internet-based test (iBT).

-Based upon prior tuition rate trends, you can plan on approximately $23,680 for the 32 credit-hour master’s program and $8880 for the 12 credit-hour certificate program.
-Tuition is the same for in-state and out-of-state students.
+You can plan on approximately $24,800 for the 32 credit-hour master’s program and $9300 for the 12 credit-hour certificate program.
+Tuition is the same for in-state and out-of-state/international students.

 *The waiver policy is subject to moderate changes in accordance with the actions of the University of Illinois Board of Trustees.